 For people living with dementia and their carers.

-We want to champion the contribution people living with dementia make to our community by providing supportive opportunities to garden at PLOT 22 together and share seasonal activities and food.
-We also aim to support the well-being of family carers and befrienders by enabling them to experience the therapeutic benefit of our allotment garden too.
+We want to champion the contribution people living with dementia make to our community and provide supportive opportunities to garden and share food together.
+We also want family carers and befrienders to experience the therapeutic benefit of our allotment garden too.

 This project was initiated by the suggestions, encouragement and support of PLOT 22 volunteers Ronnie and Charlotte who have an interest and professional experience of working with people living with dementia.
 We started by inviting local people living with dementia and their carers or befrienders to attend some taster sessions.
 These were a great success and over the winter we applied for funding to continue on a regular basis.
 In August 2016 Charlotte also hosted a Dementia Friends training session for PLOT 22 volunteers, raising awareness of the everyday challenges faced by people living with dementia and offering simple guidance on how we can all be more dementia friendly.

 “I loved the way the session was set up.
 It was the perfect opportunity to chat and get to know new people, making friends and new memories."
 Debby

 The theme provided by the garden for our March 2017 sessions was Daffodils and Rosemary!

 Photos from all our sessions are over on our flickr site.
 Just click the squares below to take you there: